nmandadi/projectx/README.md

 # Instructions
-##--These file are executed and tested in Postgres datbase
-##--Index, and partitioning is not considered as the data set is small
-##--Addressed Primary key  on ACS_INCOME_2013 table, defined the not null columns in all tables
+These file are executed and tested in Postgres datbase Index, and partitioning is not considered as the data set is small Addressed Primary key  on ACS_INCOME_2013 table, defined the not null columns in all tables
 ## SCP the below files to /tmp on the postgres server machine
 ```
 create_tables.sql